naphatbass/ImageProcessingFinalExam/README.md

 # ImageProcessingFinalExam
 - Problem and answer detail is in answer_sheet files.
-- Python code is provided in ipynb files.
+- Python code is provided in ipynb file.